 Our investment objective is to maximize risk-adjusted returns on equity for our shareholders.
 We seek to capitalize on what we believe to be nascent cannabis industry growth and drive return on equity by generating current income from our debt investments and capital appreciation from our equity and equity-related investments.
-We intend to achieve our investment objective by investing primarily in secured debt, unsecured debt, equity warrants and direct equity investments in privately held businesses.
+We intend to achieve our investment objective by investing primarily in secured debt, equity warrants and direct equity investments in privately held businesses.
 We intend that our debt investments will often be secured by either a first or second priority lien on the assets of the portfolio company, can include either fixed or floating rate terms and will generally have a term of between three and six years from the original investment date.
 To date, we have invested in first lien secured, fixed and floating rate debt with terms of two to four years.
 We expect our secured loans to be secured by various types of assets of our borrowers.
 While the types of collateral securing any given secured loan will depend on the nature of the borrower's business, common types of collateral we expect to secure our loans include real property and certain personal property, including equipment, inventory, receivables, cash, intellectual property rights and other assets to the extent permitted by applicable laws and the regulations governing our borrowers.
 Certain attractive assets of our borrowers may not be used as collateral or transferred to us.
 See "Item 1A.
-Risk Factors-Risks Relating to Our Investments-Certain assets of our borrowers may not be used as collateral to receive nominally priced equity warrants and/or make direct equity investments in connection with a debt investment.
-In addition, a portfolio investments, we expect to receive nominally priced equity warrants and/or make direct equity investments in connection with a debt investment.
-In addition, a portfolio may be comprised of derivatives, including total return swaps.
+Risk Factors-Risks Relating to Our Investments-Certain assets of our portfolio investments, we expect to receive nominally priced equity warrants and/or make direct equity investments in connection with a debt investment.
+In addition, a portion of our portfolio may be comprised of derivatives, including total return subs.

 Generally, the loans we invest in have a complete set of financial maintenance covenants, which are used to proactively address materially adverse changes in a portfolio company's financial performance.
 However, we may invest in "covenant-lite" loans.
 We use the term "covenant-lite" to refer generally to loans that do not have a complete set of financial maintenance covenants.
 Generally, "covenant-lite" loans provide borrower companies more freedom to negatively impact lenders because their covenants are incurrence-based, which means they are only tested and can only be breached following an affirmative action of the borrower, rather than by a deterioration in the borrower's financial condition.
-Accordingly, to the extent we invest in "covenant-lite" loans, we may have fewer rights against a borrower and may have a greater risk of loss on such investments as compared to investments in or exposure to loans with a complete set of financial maintenance covenants.
+Accordingly, to the extent we invest in "covenant-lite" loans, we may have a greater risk of loss on such investments as compared to investments in or exposure to loans with a complete set of financial maintenance covenants.